rudy-patel/imageAnalysisSystem/README.md

 ### Running the client (camera unit)
 Running the Client over **LAN** (preferred):
 1. Navigate to the root directory in terminal.
-2. `git fetch && git pull` to ensure the code is the latest.
-3. Navigate to the client/ folder and run `python client.py <ip_address> <port>`.
+2. Navigate to the client/ folder and run `python client.py <ip_address> <port>`.
    Note that <ip_address> and <port> should be typed out as additional arguments to tell the client the ip/port to connect to

-Addition instructions for running the client/server can be found [here](https://github.com/rudy-patel/imageAnalysisSystem/blob/running-instructions-for-users/docs/running_instructions.md).
+Additional instructions for running the client/server can be found [here](https://github.com/rudy-patel/imageAnalysisSystem/blob/running-instructions-for-users/docs/running_instructions.md).

 ### Running tests
 To run tests, in your virtual environment run: